LeafLink/leaflink-interview/backend/rest-api/README.md

 ## Considerations

-Beyond just the "happy path" of calling a functioning API and parsing a successful and well-formed response, your solution should also consider the following exigencies:
+Beyond just the "happy path" of calling a functioning API and parsing a successful and well-formed response, your solution should also consider various failure scenarios and handle them gracefully.

-- Network Errors
-- Timeouts and retries
-- Error responses
-- Malformed responses (unparseable JSON or an unexpected data structure)